At a Glance

 Some tips for your application 🫡

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for heritage and visitor experience projects.
-Mention your understanding of the key responsibilities outlined in the job description and how your skills align with them.
+Mention specific projects you've worked on that align with the role and explain how your skills can contribute to the company's success.

 How to prepare for a job interview at mustard | B Corp™